ben-z/free-sidecar/README.md

 1. "In the code-signing step, I'm getting `the codesign_allocate helper tool cannot be found or used`."

     Make sure you have the latest Xcode comandline tools!
-See issues [#2](https://github.com/ben-z/free-sidecar/issues/2) and [#3](https://github.com/ben-z/free-sidecar/issues/3).
+You can install them by running `xcode-select --install` (and optionally also `xcode-select --reset`).

 1. General questions to consider before opening an issue:
     1. Did you try wired mode?